pitch7900/MusicMigrator/README.md

 You need an account on Deezer API for developpers https://developers.deezer.com/ and create an app. https://developers.deezer.com/myapps

 You'll also need an account on Spotify WebAPI developpeur page.
-See : https://developer.spotify.com/web-api Following URL should be filled in the App declaration :
+See : https://developer.spotify.com/web-api Following URL should be filled in the App declaration for Spotify :
  - http(s)://yoursiteurl:port/spotify/auth/sources
  - http(s)://yoursiteurl:port/spotify/auth/destinations
  - http(s)://yoursiteurl:port/spotify/me/about.json